syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ### Creating a simple table using PdfGrid in an existing document

-You can create a table using PdfGrid in the existing document by using the following code sample
+You can create a table using [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Grid.PdfGrid.html) in the existing document by using the following code sample.

 {% tabs %}